Kayli/logspub/dev-distributed-k8.md

   - but strongly coupled to Helm

-## gitops
+## gitops or infrastructure as a code

 - gitlab has terraform integration
-  - so that changes to yaml manifest files can be propagated to cluster automatically
+  - so that manifest files can be written as a terraform script and applied automatically

 - portainer
-  - allows to monitor changes to manifest files stored in git an automatically apply them
+  - allows to monitor changes to manifest files stored in git and automatically apply them

 ## tools to consider